rhubarb-geek-nz/MySqlConnection/README.md

 $ dotnet publish MySqlConnection.csproj --configuration Release
 ```

-Install by copying the publish into a directory on the [PSModulePath](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_psmodulepath)
+Install by copying the published module into a directory on the [PSModulePath](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_psmodulepath)

 Create a test database.